 Sunscreen with prevent inevitable sunburn, especially if you’re outdoors all day.
 Reapply every two hours.
 Sunglasses shade you from the sun and prevent snow blindness.

 Determine what type of terrain you plan to hike on and plan your hiking boots accordingly.
 Choose sturdier soles for rocky terrain and trail-walking shoes for gentle inclines on flat terrain.
-For a variety of footwear options, visit the Teva site.

 Smaller day packs are intended for day hiking without an overnight stay.
 Most range in capacity from 1,500 cubic inches to 2,000 cubic inches.
 Added features include side pockets, daisy chains for strapping on extra gear, internal frames, padded backs and waist belts.
 Your day pack should be light, water-resistant and have outside mesh pockets for easy access to water bottles, maps and compasses.